JanJaapPoos/DRuMFISH/WP2.md

 Method of operation:
 •	In deterministic SRA, stock numbers at age are projected forward from an initial recruitment of R0.
 Using estimates of M, and historic catch data, divided among the age classes proportional to the total selected weight at each age.
 If there are years where catch is greater than estimated vulnerable biomass, this is a strong indication that the initial biomass or recruitment steepness are too low.
 This method places no upper bound on the steepness or initial biomass, but information about relative abundance may be used to inform an upper bound on these parameters.
 •	Bayesian fitting of the SRA model uses historic catch data to investigate a range of Virgin Biomass and recruitment assumptions to find feasible parameter space, acknowledging that recruitment is variable between years, by taking a large number of simulations with randomly generated deviations from the stock-recruit relationship.
 Auto-correlation can be added to these deviations.
 The authors suggest that the Bayesian SRA can be considered as a stepping-stone to a full assessment as more sources of data become available and are integrated into the method.

 Testing:
-•	Fraser River white sturgeon is used as an example of fitting in the deterministic case.
+•Fraser River white sturgeon is used as an example of fitting in the deterministic case.
 In this case, as well as the time series of catches, there are individual weight measurements that indicate a roughly 10-fold reduction in mean body weight due to the truncated age structure caused by past exploitation
-•	Data from the Fraser River white sturgeon is used for an example of deterministic stock reduction analysis.
+•Data from the Fraser River white sturgeon is used for an example of deterministic stock reduction analysis.
 The parameters were varied to achieve a current vulnerable biomass estimate of 40,000-60,000 fish, and to follow recent trends indicated by mark-recapture analysis.
 This implied virgin recruitment around 21,600, which has fallen to around 7,500 in recent years.
 Comparable results are not shown for the Bayesian method, but they show probability distributions of output quantities such as depletion level given the assumptions about input parameters.
-•	The fit of the model to the data can either be judged by comparing to some measure of abundance trend, or by evaluating the probability of extinction given the observed catches – if this is high, then the initial parameter estimates should be reviewed.
+•The fit of the model to the data can either be judged by comparing to some measure of abundance trend, or by evaluating the probability of extinction given the observed catches – if this is high, then the initial parameter estimates should be reviewed.

 Caveats:
-•	Auto-correlation in estimates of recruitment deviates lead to high uncertainty in stock size – this might be particularly the case if there is a regime shift due to environmental factors, where effectively one stock-recruit relationship is used to model two substantially different ones.
+•Auto-correlation in estimates of recruitment deviates lead to high uncertainty in stock size – this might be particularly the case if there is a regime shift due to environmental factors, where effectively one stock-recruit relationship is used to model two substantially different ones.
-•	Small populations may have high uncertainty if a small number of large fish contribute substantially to the biomass MacCall, A.D.
+•Small populations may have high uncertainty if a small number of large fish contribute substantially to the biomass

+**MacCall, A.D.
 (2009).
 Depletion-corrected average catch: a simple formula for estimating sustainable yields in data-poor situations.
 ICES J. Mar.
 Sci.
-66:2267-2271.
+66:2267-2271.**

 Abstract: The depletion-corrected average catch (DCAC) formula is an extension of the potential-yield formula, and it provides useful estimates of sustainable yield for data-poor fisheries on long-lived species.
 Over an extended period (e.g. a decade or more), the catch is divided into a sustainable yield component and an unsustainable “windfall” component associated with a one-time reduction in stock biomass.
 The size of the windfall is expressed as being equivalent to a number of years of sustainable production, in the form of a “windfall ratio”.
 The DCAC is calculated as the sum of catches divided by the sum of the number of years in the catch series and this windfall ratio.
 Input information includes the sum of catches and associated number of years, the relative reduction in biomass during that period, the natural mortality rate (M, which should be <0.2 year-1), and the assumed ratio of FMSY to M. These input values are expected to be approximate, and based on the estimates of their imprecision, the uncertainty can be integrated by Monte Carlo exploration of DCAC values.

 Data/information requirements: